Oakridge in Spring

 Birding is growing in popularity as it is a serene and solitary pursuit—and Oakridge is an excellent birding destination.
 The area is known for spotting Northern Spotted Owls, Great Gray Owls, Harlequin Ducks, Mountain Quail and Black Swifts, plus many more raptors, woodpeckers, hummingbirds and river birds.

-Some great bird watching spots include the Willamette Fish Hatchery Interpretative Trail, Wren Loop Loop and the Buckhead Interpretative Trail.
+Some great bird watching spots include the Willamette Fish Hatchery Interpretative Trail, Wren Loop and the Buckhead Interpretative Trail.
 You can also observe wetland activity at the Mill Ponds, Oakridge Sand and Gravel Ponds and below Hills Creek Dam.
 Bring your binoculars and be prepared to settle in for a meditative experience.

 Fishing guides will take you to the best fishing spots around Oakridge and Westfir.
 The North Fork of the Willamette River runs through here, and the region is crisscrossed by many creeks and streams.
 Be cautious as water channels are at capacity, cold, and moving quickly.
 You'll find the most success catching spring trout in warmer pools and slower sections of the creeks and river.